All UAS managed computers share a common configuration and software build. This common build is intended to ensure that:

 - Employee workstations are able to support UA-wide software standards.

 These strategies are intended to provide a uniform level of service across UAS.
 In developing these standards, UAS works closely with the rest of the UA system to ensure that there is commonality across UA.

-When departments need to deviate from the established strategies, they should review these considerations for departmentaly managed equipment.
+When departments need to work outside the established strategies, they they need to address the following considerations for departmentally managed equipment.